Call Toll-Free: 1-855-FINORIC

 SARA 311/312 Hazards: Not listed.

-DISCLAIMER: The information and recommendations set forth herein (hereinafter "Information") are presented in good faith and believed correct as of the date hereof.
+The information and recommendations set forth herein are presented in good faith and believed correct as of the date the SDS was created.
 It is compiled from various sources and it is not necessarily all inclusive nor fully adequate in every circumstance.
-In addition, these suggestions should not be confused with nor followed in violation of applicable laws, regulations, rules or insurance requirements applicable.
-This MSDS sheet is intended only as a guide to the appropriate precautionary handling of the material by a properly trained person using this product.
+In addition, these suggestions should not be confused with nor followed in violation of applicable laws, regulations, rules, or insurance requirements applicable.
+This SDS is intended only as a guide to the appropriate precautionary handling of the material by a professionally trained person using this product.
 Individuals receiving the information must exercise their independent judgment in determining its appropriateness for a particular purpose.
+This shall not constitute a guarantee for any specific product features and shall not establish a legally valid contractual relationship.

 Sodium Acetate Anhydrous Manufacturers: